loktar00/jest/readme.md

 JEST
 ====================

-just another JavaScript game framework
+Just another JavaScript game framework
 ---------------------

 Jest provides a way to rapidly create JavaScript (HTML5) games using the canvas element.